-37 Internationales Übereinkommen zur Beseitigung jeder Form von Rassendiskriminierung, LGBI.
+&lt;sup>42 Internationales Übereinkommen zur Beseitigung jeder Form von Rassendiskriminierung, LGBI.
 2000, no. 80.

-33 Gesetz vom 15.
+&lt;sup>38 Gesetz vom 15.
 Mai 2002 über die Luftfahrt (Luftfahrtgesetz, LFG), LGBI.
 2003 Nr.
 39.

-34 Gesetz vom 24.
+&lt;sup>39 Gesetz vom 24.
 April 2008 über das Dienstverhältnis des Staatspersonals (Staatspersonalgesetz; StPG), LGBI.
 2008 Nr.
 144.

-35 Gesetz vom 10.
+&lt;sup>40 Gesetz vom 10.
 März 1999 über die Gleichstellung von Frau und Mann; Gleichstellungsgesetz; LGBI.
 1999, no. 96.

-36 Gesetz vom 23.
+&lt;sup>41 Gesetz vom 23.
 Oktober 1997 über die Unterrichtung und Anhörung der Arbeitnehmerschaft in den Betrieben (Mitwirkungsgesetz; MWG), LGBI.
 1997, no. 211.

-There are no definitions of religion or belief in the national law of Liechtenstein.
-The constitution stays vague and guarantees freedom of religion and belief.
-In the context of Art.37 of the constitution, which covers religion and belief, "belief" must be interpreted as "religious belief", not as "political belief".
-Despite this, the Roman-Catholic Church has a privileged status in Liechtenstein (Art.37 §2 of the constitution).38 Art.40 of the constitution covers freedom of speech (Meinungsfreiheit), Art.41 covers the right of assembly and association (Vereins- und Versammlungsrecht).39 iii) Is there a definition of disability at the national level and how does it compare with the concept adopted by the Court of Justice of the European Union in Case C-13/05, Chacón Navas, Paragraph 43, according to which "the concept of 'disability' must be understood as referring to a limitation which results in particular from physical, mental or psychological impairments and which hinders the participation of the person concerned in professional life"?
+include, that "belief" has to be treated as "religious belief" and therefore non-religious belief as e. g. vegetarianism, pacifism, etc. is not included in the notion of belief.
+Despite this, the Roman-Catholic Church has a privileged status in Liechtenstein (Art.37 §2 of the Constitution).
+Art.40 of the Constitution covers freedom of speech (Meinungsfreiheit), Art.41 covers the right of assembly and association (Vereins- und Versammlungsrecht).

+iii) disability.
+Is there a definition of disability at the national level and how does it compare with the concept adopted by the Court of Justice of the European Union in Joined Cases C-335/11 and C-337/11 Skouboe Werge and Ring, Paragraph 38, according to which the concept of 'disability' must be understood as: "a limitation which results in particular from physical, mental or psychological impairments which in interaction with various barriers may hinder the full and effective participation of the person concerned in professional life on an equal basis with other workers" (based on Article 1 UN Convention on the Rights of Persons with Disabilities)?